checkly/docs.checklyhq.com/site/content/learn/headless/basics-selectors.md

 Similarly, we can test XPath selectors using `$x(<selector>)`, which will return all the element matching our criteria.

-The Playwright-specific selectors can be tested by running the Playwright Inspector, which will provision a `playwright` object for access in the console.
+The Playwright-specific selectors can be tested by running the Playwright Inspector, which provisions an accessible `playwright` object in the console.

 ![playwright inspector object in console](/samples/images/selectors-pwobject.png)

 ## Choosing selectors

 The selectors you choose to use in your scripts will help determine how much maintenance work will go into your scripts over the course of their lifetime.
-Ideally, you want to have robust selectors in place since the inception of the script to save yourself time and effort going forward.
+Ideally, you want to have robust selectors in place to save yourself time and effort going forward.

 The attributes of a good selector are:

-- **Uniqueness**: the goal is to choose something that will identify the target element, and nothing else; [IDs](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Type_Class_and_ID_Selectors#ID_Selectors) are the natural choice, when available.
+- **Uniqueness**: choose a selector that will identify the target element, and nothing else; [IDs](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Type_Class_and_ID_Selectors#ID_Selectors) are the natural choice, when available.
-- **Stability**: choosing an attribute that is not likely to change over time as the page gets updated lowers the chances that you will need to manually update it.
+- **Stability**: use an attribute that is unlikely to change as the page gets updated lowers the chances that you will need to manually update it.
-- **Conciseness**: a short selector is easier to read, understand and possibly replace if it finally breaks.
+- **Conciseness**: prefer short selectors that are easier to read, understand and possibly replace if a script breaks.

 ### Examples of bad selectors